ArkoSammy12/creeper-healing/README.md

 - `"explosion_heal_delay"`: This setting allows you to change the delay in seconds between each creeper explosion and its corresponding healing process.
 This is 3 by default.
 - `"block_placement_delay"`: This setting allows you to change the delay in seconds between each block placement during the creeper explosion healing process.
 This is 1 by default.
 - `"replace_list"`: This field allows you to add your own replace settings for choosing what block to use to heal another block.
 By default, there is one entry for using a Stone block to heal a Diamond block.
 However, you can add your own entries here.
-Inside the array (bounded by the `{}`), insert new entries as follows
+Inside the array (bounded by the `{}`), insert new entries as follows:
 ```
 "replace_list" : {